 Primary Benefits of Vitamin E

 Vitamin E functions primarily as an antioxidant, protecting cell membranes from oxidative damage.
-It has been shown especially effective for protecting nerve cells, red blood cells, and immune system function; aiding in the prevention of and healing of neurological disorders, chronic viral illness and anemia.
+It has been shown to be especially effective for protecting nerve cells, red blood cells, and immune system function, aiding in the prevention of and healing of neurological disorders, chronic viral illness, and anemia, shared Michael T. Murray, M.D. in The Encylopedia of Nutritional Suppelements.
 Several studies have been performed in relation to fertility health, revealing its importance for reproductive function and health.

 Vitamin E deficiency is rare, but there are some conditions in which low levels are common:

 - Celiac disease